Philosophy of Care

 Modern Health exists to support men and women wherever they are in their health journey.

-The mission is not to sell treatment plans or pursue volume-based care, but to provide clarity, education, and evidence-based insight for individuals who want a deeper understanding of their health and are ready to engage in meaningful change.
+Modern Health exists to support men and women at every stage of their health journey—whether through individual consultations, structured programs, or specialized initiatives.
+Our mission is not to pursue volume-based care, but to provide clarity, education, and evidence-based insight for individuals who want a deeper understanding of their health and are ready to engage in meaningful, sustainable change.

 Unlike many functional medicine and hormone replacement practices, revenue is not the driving force behind our care model.
-Our pricing simply reflects what is required to responsibly operate a telehealth practice and to invest in continued education.
-These investments allow Modern Health to remain current, evidence-based, and clinically grounded—while keeping care accessible at a reasonable cost for those who value learning and long-term health literacy.
+Our pricing reflects what is required to responsibly operate a telehealth practice and to invest in continued education.
+These investments allow Modern Health to remain current, evidence-based, and clinically grounded—while keeping care accessible at a reasonable cost for those who value learning, long-term health literacy, and structured programs designed to guide meaningful progress.

 Modern Health does not contract with insurance providers.
 Insurance systems are designed for reactive care and place significant limitations on time, testing, and proactive strategies.
 As a result, they often offer only a narrow snapshot of health rather than a comprehensive, preventative view.
-Modern Health’s model allows for a broader, more thoughtful evaluation of patterns, risk, and opportunity—before disease becomes the focus.
+Modern Health’s model—through consultations, targeted programs, and educational resources—enables a broader, more thoughtful evaluation of patterns, risks, and opportunities before disease becomes the focus.

 Because of this approach, Modern Health is not structured to serve individuals whose primary goal is cost savings alone.
-Modern Health works best with clients who are serious about understanding their health, participating in the process, and making informed, sustainable changes.
+Our programs and services work best for clients who are serious about understanding their health, participating in the process, and making informed, sustainable changes.

-Modern Health is about partnership, education, and empowerment—so clients can move forward with knowledge, confidence, and autonomy in their health decisions.
+Modern Health is about partnership, education, and empowerment—through consultations, programs, and ongoing guidance—so clients can move forward with knowledge, confidence, and autonomy in their health decisions.

 Jackie McDonald, DNP, IFMCP

 Jackie’s work in hormone replacement therapy began with her own search for answers.
 When perimenopausal symptoms began affecting her quality of life, she quickly discovered what many women experience—being told their symptoms were “normal,” while feeling anything but.
-That frustration became the foundation of her mission: to help women feel heard, supported, and restored.
+That experience shaped her mission: to help women and men feel heard, supported, and restored.

-Jackie is a lifetime member of the BHRT Training Academy in Charlotte, North Carolina, where she developed advanced expertise in truly personalized hormone replacement therapy.
-She believes effective hormone care is never one-size-fits-all and that each treatment plan must be tailored to a woman’s unique biology, symptoms, and stage of life.
+Jackie is a lifetime member of the BHRT Training Academy in Charlotte, North Carolina, where she developed advanced expertise in truly individualized hormone replacement therapy.
+She believes effective hormone care is never one-size-fits-all and that each treatment plan must be tailored to a person’s unique biology, symptoms, and stage of life.

 Before founding Modern Health, Jackie spent twelve years as a nurse practitioner in gynecologic oncology at St. Dominic’s, caring for women through some of their most vulnerable moments.
 She earned her Doctor of Nursing Practice from the University of Alabama at Birmingham, where her research focused on hereditary cancer mutations.
 Knowing that genetics is only one piece of the health puzzle, Jackie pursued advanced training with the Institute for Functional Medicine and completed additional education with the Society for Senescence Research & Practice (SSRP), the gold standard in peptide and cellular medicine.